Our Impact on Health

 - Having a wider variety of nutritional foods to harvest and eat

-- Sand dams decrease the number of water bourne illnesses such as Schistosomiasis (bilharzia) as the water is protected beneath the sand from snails, mosquitoes, and other disease carrying animals.
+- Sand dams decrease the number of waterborne illnesses such as Schistosomiasis (bilharzia) as the water is protected beneath the sand from snails, mosquitoes, and other disease-carrying organisms.

 Our Impact on Education